-Adjust the gap to specification for proper ignition.
-Use a feeler gauge to check the gap.
+Adjust to the recommended gap for proper ignition.
+Use a wire-type feeler gauge to check the gap.

+When installing the spark plug, be sure to tighten it securely.
 A new spark plug should be tightened 1/2 turn once the washer contacts the cylinder head.
-A used spark plug should be tightened 1/8 - 1/4 turn once the washer contacts the cylinder head.
+A used spark plug should be tightened 1/8-1/4 turn once the washer contacts the cylinder head.